 Click here to hear an example of a truly bad restoration.
 In his mania for total silence, this "restorationist" has completely destroyed the original recording.
-Note the swirly digital artifacts, the pumping, the overall "canned" sound, and how his "restoration" has completely obscured the softly-spoken passage.
+Note the swirly digital artifacts, the pumping, the overall "canned" sound, and how his "restoration" has completely obliterated the softly-spoken passage.
 Those words are gone forever.
 And all that's left is that garbled mess.

 Albums Tapes 78 RPM Wires Samples Prices